 Individuals who claim either past period or instalment payments or both must provide evidence that reasonable steps have been taken to recover care of the child.
 Acceptable evidence includes:

 Where possible, a copy of the documentation should be attached to the individual's request.
-Otherwise the FAO must sight the evidence and document the details with the individual's request.
-If there is no documentation available, the FAO should confirm that the individual has sought legal advice with a legal representative.
+Otherwise Centrelink must sight the evidence and document the details with the individual's request.
+If there is no documentation available, Centrelink should confirm that the individual has sought legal advice with a legal representative.

 What is considered reasonable for a person will depend on the circumstances of the case.
 The person making the claim must take reasonable steps for the recovery of the child.